 - Electrical shocks – accidents involving electricity can cause severe shocks and burns

-- Extremes in cold, heat and moisture- If not protected, your feet can suffer from frostbite if you must work in an extremely cold environment.
+- Extremes in cold, heat and moisture- if not protected, your feet can suffer from frostbite in an extremely cold environment.
 Extreme heat, on the other hand, can blister and burn your feet.
 Finally, extreme moisture in your shoes or boots can lead to fungal infections

 - Slipping- oil, water, soaps, wax, and other chemicals can cause you to slip and fall